zuc/falco/proposals/20210501-plugin-system.md

 ### Protecting from plugin issues

 The libraries will do everything possible to validate the data coming from the plugins and protect Falco and the other consumers from corrupted data.
 However, for performance reasons, plugins will be "trusted": they will run in the same thread and address space as Falco and they could crash the program.
-We assume that the user will be in control of plugin loading and will make sure only trusted plugins are loaded/packaged with falco.
+We assume that the user will be in control of plugin loading and will make sure only trusted plugins are loaded/packaged with Falco.

 ### Plugin registry